rm511130/Tanzu-Workshop-TKGI/README.md

 kubectl config view
 ```

-- The commands shown above helped us to check whether your `kubeconfig` file has been re-created with the information `kubectl` needs to choose a cluster and communicate with the API server of that cluster.
+- The commands shown above helps us check whether your `kubeconfig` file has been re-created with the information `kubectl` needs to choose a cluster and communicate with the API server of that cluster.
 - Let's learn more about your cluster.
 Please execute the following commands:

 ```